Answer This!: Production

+The film was primarily filmed in Ann Arbor, Michigan and is set at the University of Michigan; it is the first film to have been filmed closely in cooperation with the University.

 The film features many notable locations around the city of Ann Arbor, as well as the University of Michigan.
 The locations include Ashley's, Zingerman's Delicatessen, the University of Michigan Law Quad, Saint Thomas School, Michigan Stadium, the Diag, the Michigan League, Nickels Arcade, the Ann Arbor Farmer's Market, Barton Pond and the Barton Hills area, Washtenaw Dairy, Espresso Royale, Eight Ball Saloon, and the Michigan Union.

+Reception

+On Detroit News, Tom Long rated it "B" writing that "Ann Arbor has never been more lovingly embraced and portrayed."